-Like a strong, enduring marriage relationship, God wants us to love him and trust him, even when we don’t know everything.
-He is good and all powerful.
-One of my church leaders used to say, “God is sovereign (powerful and in control), and you can trust him.”
+Like in a strong, enduring marriage, God wants us to love Him and trust Him, even when we don’t know everything.
+He is good and all-powerful.
+One of my church leaders used to say, “God is sovereign [powerful and in control], and you can trust Him.”

 The pivotal point and great paradox of Christianity is the death and resurrection of Jesus.
-God sent Jesus to bring us back to him.
+God sent Jesus to bring us back to Him.
 Jesus died so that we could live.
-When people were mad, the powerful elite unjustly tried Jesus in court and sentenced him to a horrific death where he suffered cruelty, abuse, shame and humiliation.
-He endured all this, knowing that he came to rescue us.
+When people were mad, the powerful elite unjustly tried Jesus in court and sentenced Him to a horrific death.
+He suffered cruelty, abuse, shame and humiliation.
+He endured all this, knowing that He came to rescue us.

-Through his death God transferred all our wrong doing and guilt onto Jesus, who had lived a faultless life of love.
-God literally switched the accounts and credited us with Jesus’ perfection and love, while crediting our faults and selfishness to Jesus.
-Jesus paid our death penalty, taking our punishment for rebellion and removing the offense that kept us from God, and God from us.
+Through His death God transferred all our wrongdoing and guilt onto Jesus, who had lived a faultless life of love.
+God switched the accounts and credited us with Jesus’ perfection and love while crediting our faults and selfishness to Jesus.
+Jesus paid our death penalty, taking our punishment for rebellion and removing the offense that kept us from God and God from us.

 The end of God’s story is coming soon.

 But the forgiven, who accepted the gift through faith in Jesus and who switched accounts with Jesus, have been declared right with God.
-They will enjoy life as it God designed it (without selfishness, greed, hatred, pain, sorrow, abuse, suffering and death) and he will satisfy their deepest longings.
+They will enjoy life as God designed it, without selfishness, greed, hatred, pain, sorrow, abuse, suffering and death, and He will satisfy their deepest longings.
 He will make everything good and right again.
 And it will be that way forever.

 This is God’s story.
 This is what I believe.

-Have you ever seen the TV show Intervention ?
-It’s a series documenting stories of addiction and how addiction affects people in the life of an abuser.
-One episode told Vinnie’s story.
+Have you ever seen the TV show “Intervention”?
+It’s a series documenting stories of addiction and how addiction affects the people in the life of the abuser.
+One episode tells Vinnie’s story.
 He had been using crack for eight years.
-He lived with his mom who did his laundry, made him breakfast and gave him money.
-High one night, he sold his truck for $300 which he spent on crack and a hotel room.
+He lived with his mom, who did his laundry, made him breakfast and gave him money.
+High one night, he sold his truck for $300, which he spent on crack and a hotel room.

 He made one bad choice after another.
 He didn’t think about the consequences to himself or to others.
-His sister talked about her outrage at watching Vinnie self-destruct.
-She loves her brother, and she was angry.
-She knew life could be better for Vinnie and everyone else in the family.
-She suffered as she watched him refuse help, live life on his own terms and continue to make bad choices.
+His sister talks about her outrage at watching Vinnie self-destruct.
+She loves her brother, and she is angry.
+She knows life could be better for Vinnie and everyone else in the family.
+She suffers as she watches him refuse help, live life on his own terms and continue to make bad choices.

 Does God care?
 Yes.
 God is angry at our self-destruction, and that anger is not irrational.
 Vinnie’s sister’s anger is evidence of her love for Vinnie.
 She knows, just as God does, that life can be better.
 Anger isn’t the opposite of love, hate is, and taken to its end, hate becomes indifference.